Weaver ants got interesting traits

 In Africa, Weaver ants are not used as food for humans, but they are used for biological pest control of fruit trees, preferably on Mango- and Avocado trees.
 An interesting overview of this application can be found here.

-In Thailand and the Philippines however, weaver ant larvae, -pupae, -virgin queens, and -imagoes will be eaten by humans.
+However, in Thailand and the Philippines, humans will eat weaver ant larvae, pupae, virgin queens, and imagoes.
 They are in high demand and are locally called ‘Mot Daeng’ (red ants) in Thailand.
 Collecting starts in January.
 The main harvesting time is the dry months from February to April.
-And in May, harvesting is tapering off.
+In May, harvesting taper off.

 Collection technique of Weaver ant brood

 The collection starts in the early morning, when the ants are least active, and lasts until midday.
-On a 6-10 m long bamboo pole with a pointed tip, a mesh net is attached.
-The collector pokes and pierces the ant’s leaf-nest and the brood and other ants will fall out of the nest and into the net.
+A mesh net is attached to a 6-10 m long bamboo pole with a pointed tip.
+The collector pokes and pierces the ant’s leaf nest, and the brood and other ants will fall out of the nest and into the net.
 To avoid getting bitten by the ants, the handle of the bamboo pole will be dusted with very fine cassava flour.
-And also, the gum boots, which the collector is often wearing, and the hands, are dusted with that kind of flour.
-This eliminates the ‘grip’ of the ant’s feet on any surface and they will evade without taking brood with them.
+And also, the gum boots, which the collector often wears, and the hands are dusted with that kind of flour.
+This eliminates the ‘grip’ of the ant’s feet on any surface, and they will evade without taking brood with them.

 Further handling of Weaver ant brood

-After lowering down the collection basket, cassava flour will also be sprinkled into the mesh net.
+After lowering the collection basket, cassava flour will be sprinkled into the mesh net.
 A branch or twig will be put into the net so that the adult ants can evade without the brood.
-Thereafter the brood will be cleaned and classified into the various development stages in a water bowl.
+Thereafter, the brood will be cleaned and classified into the various development stages in a water bowl.
 After that, it will be kept either in a refrigerator or stored in water at ambient temperature.
-In such a way, larvae and pupae can be kept fresh for up to 12 hours from the time of collection.
+In this way, larvae and pupae can be kept fresh for up to 12 hours from the time of collection.

-Picture: Ant larvae on sale in Isaan, Thailand; © Bertrand Man – originally posted to Flickr as ‘Ant eggs’.
-CC BY 2.0
+Ant larvae on sale in Isaan, Thailand; © Bertrand Man – originally posted to Flickr as ‘Ant eggs’.

 Lessons learned about Weaver ants:

 • Weaver ants and their brood are not consumed as human food in Africa.
-There they are mainly used for biological insect control at Mango- and Avocado plantations.
+They are mainly used for biological insect control at mango and avocado plantations.

-• In Northern- and North-Eastern Thailand however, Weaver ant brood is cherished food for humans.
+• However, in Northern- and North-Eastern Thailand, Weaver ant brood is a cherished food for humans.

 • In Indonesia, the Weaver ant brood is called ‘Kroto’ and is used as luxury feed for songbirds and as fishing bait.